Select Page

 5.1.
 Peaceful Revolution

-The fall of the Berlin Wall was a result of peaceful protests and a growing desire for freedom among the citizens of East Germany.
-The opening of the wall enabled families and friends to reunite, and it became a powerful symbol of unity and hope for a better future.
+This is true because the lowering of the Berlin Wall happened through civil disobedience together with the인 populace demanding for more freedom from the East Germany regime.
+Opening of the wall allowed families and friends to reunite, so and it brought symbol of unity and people’s hope in a better future.

 5.2.
 Global Significance